muziejus/media-history-of-nyc/sections/assessment.md

 **15%** At some point in the semester, you will present secondary material of your choice regarding the text we are reading for that day.
 The secondary material should be contemporaneous with the original text, so book reviews in magazines and the like are the best fit.
-The presentation should be 5–7 minutes long.
+The presentation should be up to five minutes long.
 For guidelines on giving a good presentation, see [my webpage on presentation tips](http://moacir.com/courses/presentation-tips/).